dynamsoft-docs/capture-vision-docs/parameters/file/TargetROIDefOption/Location/index.md

 Defines the filter conditions of the reference objects.
 You can filter the reference objects by the `TargetROIDefName`, the type of the atomic results and even the further details of the atomic results.
 There might exist multiple objects that fit the filter conditions.
 As a result, the more appropriate the filter conditions are, the more accurate ROI locations you receive.

+View more details about how to configure the [ReferenceObjectFilter](ReferenceObjectFilter.md)

 ### Offset

 Defines the offset of the ROI from the reference object.
 The origin of the offset is the top-left vertex of the reference object.
 If there is no reference object defined, the origin will be set to the top-left vertex of the original image.

+View more details about how to configure the [Offset](Offset.md)

 ## How to Use